jrxrs/thesandbox/OCPJ7P.md

 | default   | x | x | y | y |
 | private   | x | x | x | y |

+Note: When implementing a method from an interface, the concrete class may only widen the access modifier, i.e. a `public` method in the interface must also be a `public` method in the concrete class.

 ## Overloading ##

   * _Method overloading_: Creating methods with the same name but different types and/or numbers of parameters.